 Servings: 20 ounces

 - 1 cup brown rice (I prefer organic short grain)

 - 1-2 cups liquid for blending (water, breast milk or formula)

-Transfer the rice to a medium saucepan and add water.
+Transfer the rice to a medium saucepan and add 2 cups of water.
 Bring to a boil over high heat, then reduce heat to low, cover with a lid and simmer for 35-45 minutes or until the rice is tender and the water is evaporated.
 Each batch of rice cooks a little differently, so taste at 35 minutes to see if the rice is tender.

 Remove the saucepan from the heat and let rest for 10 minutes, covered.
 If using breast milk or formula for blending, I would remove the lid and let the rice cool for 15 mintues.

 Place the rice into a blender or food processor and add 1/2 cup of liquid of choice.
 Blend for 1-2 minutes on medium-high speed until completely smooth and creamy, adding in the additional liquid, if needed, until you have your desired consistency.

 Notes on Rice: I recommend using organic short grain brown rice in this recipe.
 Brown rice has a ton of nutrients and health benefits in it, as opposed to white rice which all of the key nutrients have been stripped.
 I would strongly recommend using an organic brown rice as the cost difference ounce-per-ounce is very small and the organic variety has not been soaked in pesticides and has significantly less arsenic in it.
 You can use either short or long grain brown rice for this recipe.